 - Complete assessments for participants referred to project.

-- Create service plan for participants and families enrolled in project.
+- Create service plans for participants and families enrolled in project.

 - Create referrals and follow ups to other social services for participants as part of their continuum of care.

-- Attends staff meetings and works with Director on process, outcome, evaluation, and the development of activities to meet program goals.
+- Attends staff meetings and collaborates with the Director on process, outcomes, evaluation, and the development of activities to meet program goals.

-- Integrate strength and evidence-based practices into daily interactions with families and parents.
+- Integrate strength and evidence-based practices into daily interactions with participants, parents, and families.

-- Provide responsible documentation of services provided in client record.
+- Provide responsible documentation of services provided in client records.

-- Attend ongoing training as required by Director.
+- Attend ongoing training as required by the Director.

 - Other duties as assigned.